 On the first day after the extraction, only soft foods should be eaten and the patient shouldn’t brush or rinse their teeth for 12 hours following the extraction.
 When brushing is resumed, the extraction area should be avoided with the toothbrush, but the area can be gently rinsed with salt water.
 The patient also shouldn’t spit forcefully, which may dislodge the blood clot.
 The healing process usually starts about 1 – 2 weeks following the tooth extraction.
 This is the time when new gum tissue and bone will fill in the gap where the tooth or teeth have been removed.
 After about 3 – 4 weeks, the gums should be fully healed.
 Complete healing of the entire mouth can take up to 6 months, but it varies from person to person.

 There are several factors that determine how much a tooth extraction will cost, such as the type of extraction, the difficulty of removing the tooth, and how many teeth will be extracted.
-On average, a patient may pay from $130 to $250 for a simple extraction.
-A surgical extraction can cost between $180 and $400.
 During the patient’s consultation, the dentist will provide a breakdown of pricing.
 Our front office can also check with the patient’s insurance carrier since many dental insurance plans will pay up to 80% of the cost, if the surgery is a medical necessity.